Things to do at Schiphol Airport Amsterdam

 Once you pass through customs and you’re released into the publicly-accessible part of the airport, either you need to head to the airport’s basement level to put your luggage in a locker, or you’ll walk to the train station, which is right inside the airport.
 Buy a train ticket – make sure to buy a round-trip ticket! – at the ticket booth (more time waiting in line) or at a yellow machine (much quicker).
 Read the monitors to figure out what track you need, then go downstairs to wait for a train to Amsterdam Central station.
 These generally run quite often and take about 20 minutes.

-So we’re at, potentially, two and a half hours to get to the city.
+So we’re at, potentially, as much as two and a half hours to get to the city.

 Then you also have to keep in mind getting back to the airport.
 You’ll take the train for 20 minutes, then have to go through security again.
 Remember that, if it’s busy, it can take as much as an hour these days.